rseyferth/chicken/README.md

 ```

 ## Create application
-The first step in creating in application is adding element and a view container to your HTML page:
+The first step in creating an application is adding an element and a view container to your HTML page:

 ```html
 <div id="application">